-Elementary Grades (K-8): A student transferring into the District will be admitted and placed subject to observation by appropriate teachers during a probation period of two (2) weeks.
-Thereafter, should doubt arise as to initial grade and level placement of a student, school personnel will conduct an educational assessment to determine appropriate grade and level placement.
+Any student transferring into the District will be admitted and placed on a probationary basis for a period of two weeks.
+Should any doubt exist with the teacher and/or the Supervising Teacher as to grade and level placement of the student, the student shall be subject to an educational assessment to determine appropriate grade and level placement.
+The student will be subject to observation by the teacher and Supervising Teacher.